ziotom78/ziotom78.github.io/_posts/2024-02-21-curricula.markdown

     If this is the case, be sure to list them in distinct bullet points.
     Here are a few tips to help you:

     1. Have you learned some new programming language?
-Or have you improved your coding skills?
+Or have you improved your coding skills with respect to what you learned in the CS courses?

     2. Have you learned how to use some professional software like [CST Studio Suite](https://www.3ds.com/products/simulia/cst-studio-suite) or [Autodesk Inventor](https://www.autodesk.it/products/inventor)?